jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 ```
 Reads the whole stream to memory.

+If the stream is locked, this method throws error.
+However you can do `getReaderWhenReady()`, and call identical method on the reader.

 - **text**

 ```ts
 function RdStream.text(label?: string, options?: TextDecoderOptions): Promise<string>;
 ```
 Reads the whole stream to memory, and converts it to string, just as `TextDecoder.decode()` does.

+If the stream is locked, this method throws error.
+However you can do `getReaderWhenReady()`, and call identical method on the reader.

 ### Static methods: